PiMaker/ltcgi/docs/Advanced/Performance_Optimization.md

 ## Advanced Settings

 On the LTCGI Controller there are some advanced settings under the "Global Shader Options" heading that can help with performance.
 These reduce feature set (e.g. disabling moveable screens entirely or no specular/diffuse lighting) but improve performance overall.
-Especially the `LTCGI_STATIC_UNIFORMS` (no moveable screens) has a noticeable impact on frametimes and should be considered.

 ![Global Performance Settings](../img/ltcgi_global_perf_settings.jpg)

+(The first 2 options in the screenshot are no longer available, as they are now calculated and set automatically to give you the best performance possible.)

 Don't forget to hit "Apply"!